 - Lockers rooms and showers for staff who walk or bike to work

 Designing a healthy environment with good air quality and access to daylight is the foundation of a good workplace.
-Once the foundation is set, then we can focus on creating spaces and opportunities that allow healthcare staff to balance their work and life, to take a breath and release the tension.
-Supporting the emotional and physical health of healthcare staff through work place amenities is critical for the entire healthcare organization.
+Once the foundation is set, then we can focus on creating spaces and opportunities that allow healthcare staff to balance their work and life, take a breath, and release the tension.
+Supporting the emotional and physical health of healthcare staff through workplace amenities is critical for the entire healthcare organization.
 Showing healthcare staff that they are valued goes a long way to improve satisfaction and retention.